cferdinandi/adventure/content/adventures/mermaid-rescue.md

 	+ {{<monster name="Goblin">}}
 	+ {{<monster name="Cyclops">}}
 - _Events_
+	+ Players encounter rough terrain, or a cliff face that needs to be scaled
+	+ Players are ambushed by several monsters
 {{</details>}}

 {{<details summary="The Hideout." blurb="A former mountain outpost where the sorcerer and his minions are now hiding.
 There's a rotting bridge traversing a rapidly moving stream that leads to the front entrance.
 The walls are crumbling, and the building is in heavy disrepair." margin="true">}}